Geology of Denmark: Mesozoic (251-66 million years ago)

 North-south rifting with the breakup of Pangea in the Triassic segmented the Ringkobing-Fyn High into a narrow graben.
-Sedimentation occurred in fault-bound alluvial fan deposits with occasional small marine transgressions, such as the Muschekalk Sea in the mid-Triassic in the Ringkobing-Fyn High.
+Sedimentation occurred in fault-bounded alluvial fan deposits with occasional small marine transgressions, such as the Muschekalk Sea in the mid-Triassic in the Ringkobing-Fyn High.
 Triassic outcrops are only found on southern shore of Bornholm.
 Extensional faulting occurred throughout the Mesozoic, but overall, conditions remained the same into the Cretaceous.
 Oscillating marine transgressions in the Rhaetian to Middle Jurassic shifted deposition from delta sands to offshore mudstones and regional updoming took place at the junction of the Central Graben, Moray Firth and Viking Graben.
-Deltas were drowned and replaced with deepwater basins and major rifting in the Late Jurassic produced block tilting.
+Deltas were drowned and replaced with deepwater basins.
+Major rifting in the Late Jurassic produced block tilting.

 Sedimentation shifted in Albian through Danian times from siliclastic to carbonaceous, marked by marl and glauconite sandstones.
 Sea level fell in the Maastrichtian, restricting the sea to deeper areas of the Central Graben.
-The Stevns Klint type locality contains the Fish Clay with an iridium anomaly indicative at the K-Pg mass extinction.
+The Stevns Klint type locality contains the Fish Clay with an iridium anomaly indicative of the K-Pg mass extinction.

 Cenozoic (66 million years ago-present)

-During the Damian Stage, carbonate deposit stopped, bringing an erosional unconformity.
-As the Selandian transgressive phase got underway glauconite sand and older, reworked Cretaceous and Devonian sediments deposited, overlain by pelagic smectite clay.
+During the Danian Stage, carbonate deposition stopped, resulting in an erosional unconformity.
+As the Selandian transgressive phase got underway, glauconite sand and older, reworked Cretaceous and Devonian sediments were deposited, overlain by pelagic smectite clay.
 Erosion in the Neogene and Pleistocene has eroded most rock units that would likely have indicated open marine conditions.
 A break in sedimentation in the Oligocene was followed by a marine transgression and sediment accumulated in the Danish Basin, with significant coarse quartz sand compared to older Paleogene clays.

 The deepest point of deposition—the depocenter—moved toward the North Sea and Central Graben during the Oligocene and the coastline shifted to the Fennoscandian Border Zone in Jylland.
 This was a result of regional uplift of the Norwegian Caledonides and the Fennoscandian Shield.
-The Caledonides were actually eroded to a nearly flat peneplain by the Permian and so the uplift was a non-orogenic and comparatively recent one.
+The Caledonides were eroded to a nearly flat peneplain by the Permian and so the uplift was non-orogenic and comparatively recent.
 Shallow marine deposition continued until the Pleistocene with increasing sand and coal from the Miocene.
 Up to three kilometers of sand accumulated in the Central Graben.

-During the Pleistocene the region was glaciated multiple times, leaving glaciofluvial plains in the west and clay soils in the east.
+During the Pleistocene, the region was glaciated multiple times, leaving glaciofluvial plains in the west and clay soils in the east.
 Isostatic rebound and post-glacial thin-skinned folding and thrusting have been common geologic forces in the Holocene.

 Natural resource geology

 Denmark has few natural resources although some small oil and gas fields have been found offshore since the 1970s.
-Gravel, sand, and chalk are all mined for building material and in North Jylland plastic clay and diatomite are extracted as insolation material.
+Gravel, sand, and chalk are all mined for building material and in North Jylland, plastic clay and diatomite are extracted as insulation material.